Stuttering Treatment Center in Chapel Hill

 What Causes Stuttering?

-According to the Stuttering Foundation, the non-profit organization that specializes in helping those who stutter, there are four main causes of stuttering.
+According to the Stuttering Foundation there are four main causes of stuttering.

 4 Main Causes of Stuttering:

-- Neurophysiology: Science studies have now shown that the key pathways in the brain that connect the language areas to the motor speech and speech perception areas are not working properly in people who stutter.
-Thus processing of language, speech and motor commands for speech are processed less efficiently in the brain of those who stutter.
+Science studies have now shown that the key pathways in the brain that connect the language areas to the motor speech and speech perception areas are not working properly in people who stutter.
+Language, speech and motor commands are processed less efficiently in the brain of those who stutter.
 This dysregulated brain pattern is at the core of stuttering and can now be evaluated, visualized, and used to guide treatment.

-- Family Dynamics: Studies have shown that family dynamics can have a major contribution to stuttering.
+Studies have shown that family dynamics can have a major contribution to stuttering.
 Those children who are in homes with parents with high expectations and a fast-paced lifestyle are at greater risk for stuttering disorders.
-This is not to say that high expectations in and of themselves cause stuttering, however, for those children with a propensity for stuttering, lifestyle choices can impact the degree and severity of their stuttering.
+This is not to say that high expectations in and of themselves cause stuttering, however, for those children with a propensity for stuttering, lifestyle choices can impact the degree and severity of their stuttering

 Are there Different Types of Stuttering?